vedprakash-m/carpool/README.md

 ## 🌟 Transforming School Transportation

-VCarpool is a comprehensive, cloud-native platform that revolutionizes how school families coordinate carpools.
+Carpool is a comprehensive, cloud-native platform that revolutionizes how school families coordinate carpools.
 Built with modern web technologies and enterprise-grade security, it eliminates the chaos of manual coordination while ensuring fair distribution of driving responsibilities.

 ### 🎯 **For Parents**